felipenario/next-js-authentication-playground/README.md

 ### 3. nest-js-service

-A Nest.js service providing a simple authentication method and an authenticated GET endpoint to retrieve a list of dogs.
+A Nest.js service providing a simple authentication method and an authenticated GET endpoint to retrieve a list of games.

 #### Features